treyhunner/treyhunner.github.com/source/_posts/2019-01-03-no-really-pathlib-is-great.markdown

 ## Improving readability with pathlib

 I'd like to wrap up these thoughts by ending with some `pathlib` refactorings.
 I've taken a couple small examples of code that work with files and refactored these examples to use `pathlib` instead.
+I'll mostly leave these code blocks without comment and let you be the judge of which versions you like best.

 Here's the `make_editorconfig` function we saw earlier: